1coderookie/Klipper4Kobra2series/Kobra2/README.md

 # Files for the KOBRA 2

+## Currently there aren't any files available here yet, I'm waiting for a PR..

+---

 Here you'll find the specific `klipper.bin` and an example `printer.cfg` file for the **Kobra 2**.

 *Thanks to ... for creating and contributing the specific files!*